cyrilcolinet/epytodo_2017/README.md

 # Subject

-EPyTodo is a project which you could rely on in the future.
+EPyTodo is a project which you could rely on in the future.<br />
 Thanks to it, you’ll handle all tasks which you need to do easily!

 Into this project, you’ll have to develop: